MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 5. Download a blocked words sample file.
 Save the file and then open the file in **Notepad**.

-6. Type **CEO,Payroll,HR** , inside the quotes in the Notepad window and save the file in place.
+6. Type **CEO,Payroll,HR** , replacing the empty quotes in the Notepad window and save the file in place.
 Afterwards, close the Notepad file.

 7. Back to the **Groups - Naming policy** page, upload the **BlockedWords.csv** file you just created.